INSIDE: Roam the Gnome’s Guide to Mudworld in Brisbane.

 The more muddled you get, the better!

-Two minutes in, he was COATED in slippery, sloshy mud.
+Two minutes later, he was COATED head to toe, in slippery, sloshy, squelchy mud.

-Kids young and old, and their parents, were into Mud World.
+Kids, young and old, and accompanying parents, were delighted by the glories of Mud World.

-I guffawed at the adults who were hell-bent on mud vengeance – kids were long forgotten in the midst of these mud-flung battles!
+I guffawed at the adults who were hell-bent on mud vengeance!

 The ‘Muddling’ youngsters under 2 had their own muddy playground with mud kitchens, mud art, and mud sculpture.